Should My Patient Be Screened for Lung Cancer?

 - Advise current smokers to quit smoking, offering to help them with appropriate pharmacologic and behavioral options

-Where should I refer a patient for a LDCT scan to screen for lung cancer?
+Where should I refer a patient for a low-dose CT scan to screen for lung cancer?

-A: Refer them to institutions that are accredited facilities for LDCT screening as determined by the American College of Radiology.
+Refer them to institutions that are accredited facilities for low-dose CT screening as determined by the American College of Radiology.

 - A facility using the latest technology for lung cancer screening